namniak/imgCoverEffect/README.md

 ==============

 ##Examples:
-Use with a newly created by Javascript Image element
+Use with a newly created by Javascript Image element:

 ```
 var img = new Image();         // our future background image